ME-ICA/tedana/docs/denoising.rst

 .. tab:: Python with fMRIPrep confounds

+  The "Python with fMRIPrep confounds" examples show how to denoise outputs of the ``fMRIPrep`` workflow.
+  As such, the filenames we use reflect the current standard for ``fMRIPrep`` outputs, although you will need to adjust them based on your own data.
+  Additionally, these examples show how to incorporate external regressors (in this case, nuisance regressors like motion parameters) into your denoising step.

+  For the most part, the "Python with fMRIPrep confounds" examples rely on ``nilearn``.

   .. code-block:: python

-    import numpy as np
-    import pandas as pd
-    from nilearn import masking
+    import numpy as np  # A library for working with numerical data import pandas as pd  # A library for working with tabular data from nilearn import image, masking  # A library for processing/analyzing neuroimaging data

     # For this, you need the mixing matrix, the data you're denoising,
     # a brain mask, and an index of "bad" components